TecCheck/prototype_textures/README.md

 ## How to use the render script
 Run the script with `python render.py`.
 You can change the values in the `CONFIGURATION` section to add custom colors or use Kenneys original palette and to change the output path.

 If you want to use custom colors you need to set the `custom_color` variable to `True`.
-You can define custom colors using between the two square brackets like this:
+You can define custom colors between the two square brackets like this:

 ```python
 custom_colors = [